vipul-21/design-cfps/cilium/CFP-30984-dns-proxy-ha.md

 #### SDP Upgrade(Given Cilium Agent is Running)

 * Cilium agent can keep serving the DNS queries through in built DNS proxy.
-In case, the inbult dns proxy is disabled, the SDP needs an upgrade path.
+In case, the in-built dns proxy is disabled, the SDP needs an upgrade path.
 This can be achieved using the `maxsurge` upgrade.

 | Agent | Builtin DNS Proxy | SDP | Datapath | DNS |
 |-------|-------------------|-----|----------|-----|